Have you ever bought something new, only to accidentally damage it shortly thereafter? Of course you have, it happens to the best of us!

 Does this benefit cost extra?

-The best part is this benefit is free on cards which offer it.
+The best part is this benefit is included for no additional costs on most cards that offer it.

 What are the best credit cards with purchase protection?